‘The Bachelor’ Fans React After Chris Soules Is Arrested For Fatal Car Crash

 Soules competed on Andi Dorfman’s season of The Bachelorette in 2014, then landed the coveted role of The Bachelor the following year.
 The still-single Bachelor fan favorite went on to compete on Season 20 of ABC’s Dancing with the Stars and has appeared on subsequent seasons of The Bachelor as an advice giver.

-While his reality TV resume is impressive, The Bachelor star is no stranger to the slammer, especially after driving-related incidents.
+While his reality TV resume is impressive, The Bachelor star is no stranger to the slammer, especially when it comes to driving-related incidents.
 Bustle reported that The Bachelor alum has pleaded guilty 13 times for charges for a variety of vehicle-related offenses over the past 20 years, including driving under the influence, driving with an open container of alcohol, and speeding.

-Radar Online unearthed The Bachelor’s Iowa State Court records, which revealed he was first arrested in 1998 when he was just 16 years old after he was caught speeding.
+Radar Online unearthed The Bachelor star’s Iowa State Court records, which revealed that he was first arrested in 1998 when he was just 16 years old after he was caught speeding.
 The future Bachelor was also charged three times with underage drinking in 2001, and was later nabbed for driving with an open container, running a stop sign, and was even arrested after a fight on Valentine’s Day.
 Until now, The Bachelor star’s most severe run-in with the law occurred n 2006, when he was found guilty of drunk driving and was fined $500 and put on probation.
 Chris’s last charge was relatively minor; it was for a registration violation in 2010.
-But the Bachelor has been fined and sentenced to community service in the past, and after the 2006 arrest, he was placed on one year of probation.
-The Bachelor star was not charged with driving under the influence during his latest arrest, according to People.
+But the Bachelor has been fined and sentenced to community service several times in the past, and after the 2006 arrest, he was placed on one year of probation.
+The Bachelor star was not charged with driving under the influence during his latest arrest, according to People magazine.

-Even with his lengthy rap sheet, fans of The Bachelor and The Bachelorette grew to love Soules, and thought of him as a prince, even if he was no angel.
-He was so beloved by ABC that he landed a coveted role on DWTS immediately after his Bachelor season ended.
-His engagement to Whitney Bischoff ended shortly after that.
+Even with his lengthy rap sheet, fans of The Bachelor and The Bachelorette grew to love Soules, and many thought of him as a prince, even if he was no angel.
+He was so beloved by ABC that he landed a coveted role on Dancing With the Stars immediately after his Bachelor season ended.
+His engagement to his final Bachelor girlfriend, Whitney Bischoff, ended shortly after that.

 After news of The Bachelor star’s shocking arrest broke, Bachelor Nation took to social media to express concern and ask for prayers for the victim’s family, but many others slammed the reality star for his poor decision to leave the fatal accident scene.